 American economic association (AEA) – definition and meaning

 The American Economic Association (AEA), which is based in Nashville, Tennessee, is a learned society in the field of economics.
 It is a professional organization of economists working mainly in US universities.
-Today, the AEA also has many non-economists among its members.
+Today, the AEA also includes some professionals from related fields.

 The AEA has been publishing the American Economic Review since 1911, a prestigious economics journal.

-A group of young economists founded the AEA in Saratoga, New York in 1885.
-The economists had been trained in the German Historical School.
-Also called the German Historical School of Jurisprudence, it was a 19th-century movement in the study of German law.
+A group of young economists founded the AEA in Saratoga, New York, in 1885.
+The economists had been trained in the German Historical School of Economics, a movement that emphasized historical and empirical economic analysis.
+Gustav von Schmoller, Wilhelm Roscher, and Bruno Hildebrand were key figures in this school of thought.

 The Association has been under the control of academics since 1900.
-On February 3rd, 1923, it was incorporated in Washington DC.
+On February 3, 1923, it was incorporated in Washington, DC.

 Francis Amasa Walker (1840-1897) was the American Economic Association’s first President (1886-1892).
 Walker was an economist, statistician, journalist, educator, academic administrator, and military officer in the Union Army.
 (Image: Wikimedia Commons)